-6.5.2 Pass or fail of reported virtual distance
+6.5.2.
+Pass or fail of reported virtual distance

-An agreed verification procedure use case (as mentioned in paragraph 6.5.1) shall be performed with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or not-tractionpurposes.
-The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported delta virtual distance Δdvirt,on-board according to Table 4 is more than 5% higher than the measured virtual distance Δdvirt,meas according to Table 4.
+An agreed verification procedure use case (as mentioned in paragraph 6.5.1.) shall be performed with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or non-traction purposes.
+The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported delta virtual distance Δdvirt,on-board according to Table 4 is more than 5 per cent higher than the measured virtual distance Δdvirt,meas according to Table 4.
 The following statistics shall be used to take a decision on the accuracy of the virtual distance.

 For the purposes of deciding on a pass/fail result for the sample, 'p' is the count of passed results, and 'f' is the count of failed results.
 Each passed test result shall increase the 'p' count by 1 and each failed test result shall increase the 'f' count by 1 for the relevant open statistical procedure.